oi-narendra/anydrawer/README.md

 - `config`: A [DrawerConfig](#drawerconfig) object that allows you to customize the behavior and appearance of the drawer.
 - `onOpen`: An optional callback that is called when the drawer is opened.
 - `onClose`: An optional callback that is called when the drawer is closed.
+- `controller`: A [AnyDrawerController](#anydrawercontroller) object that can be used to programmatically close the drawer.

+Note: The `controller` should be disposed of when it is no longer needed.
+This can be done by calling the `dispose` method of the controller.
+It is not automatically disposed of when the drawer is closed.

 #### <a name="drawerconfig"></a>DrawerConfig has the following properties: